-Used to emulate x87 floating-point instructions, CR0.EM[bit 2] cannot be used for emulation of SSE3/SSSE3.
-If an SSE3/SSSE3 instruction executes with CR0.EM[bit 2] set, an invalid opcode exception (INT 6) is generated instead of a device not available exception (INT 7).
+CR0.EM is used by some software to emulate x87 floating-point instructions, CR0.EM[bit 2] cannot be used for emulation of SSE, SSE2, SSE3, SSSE3, and SSE4.
+If an SSE3, SSSE3, and SSE4 instruction executes with CR0.EM[bit 2] set, an invalid opcode exception (INT 6) is generated instead of a device not available exception (INT 7).